notofonts/arabic/fontbakery/notofonts-NotoSansArabicUI-googlefonts-report.md

 * ⚠ **WARN** Interpolation issues were found in the font:

+	- Contour 2 start point differs in glyph 'uni08A5' between location wght=400,wdth=100 and location wght=900,wdth=100

+	- Contour 3 start point differs in glyph 'uni08A5' between location wght=400,wdth=100 and location wght=900,wdth=100

-	- Contour 5 start point differs in glyph 'uniFD3E' between location wght=400,wdth=100 and location wght=704,wdth=100
+	- Contour 2 start point differs in glyph 'uni08A5' between location wght=400,wdth=100 and location wght=900,wdth=62

-	- Contour 5 start point differs in glyph 'uniFD3E' between location wght=400,wdth=100 and location wght=704,wdth=62
+	- Contour 3 start point differs in glyph 'uni08A5' between location wght=400,wdth=100 and location wght=900,wdth=62

 	- Contour 2 start point differs in glyph 'uni08A5.fina' between location wght=400,wdth=100 and location wght=900,wdth=100